 Find out more about the retention and graduation rates at Daemen College.

 During the 2017-2018 academic year, there were 1,631 undergraduates at Daemen College with 1,464 being full-time and 167 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Daemen College, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Daemen College, approximately 78% of students took out student loans averaging $8,213 a year.
-That adds up to $32,852 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Daemen College, approximately 78% of students took out student loans averaging $8,849 a year.
+That adds up to $35,396 over four years for those students.

 Contact details for Daemen College are given below.